The Reason I Jump goes above and beyond in its description of non-verbal autism and shows us what it means to communicate and be seen for who you are.

 Rightfully a Sundance award-winning film, The Reason I Jump gives us many insights into the hardships and aspirations of people on the spectrum.
 By letting them take the lead of their own narrative, Jerry Rothwill gives them a voice that can change the stigma and their futures.
 A highly emotional moment arrives in the latter part of the film, when Ben (23, American), textualizes (non-verbally communicates) that “we can change the conversation around autism by being part of the conversation”.
 The fact that they have not been able to do for the past years, is a “violation of our human rights”, he says.
 The more time I spent in their world, the more the strength and importance of their voices became clear.
 You might not hear them speak, but they have so much more to say.
 It is time that we listen.

 The Reason I Jump was screened at the BFI London Film Festival on 9 October 2020.
-The film will be released in virtual cinemas in the US on Friday, January 8, 2021, and in UK and Irish cinemas by Picturehouse Entertainment in 2021.
+The film will be released in virtual cinemas in the US on Friday, January 8, 2021, and in cinemas across the UK on Friday, June 18, 2021 by Picturehouse Entertainment.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam